 Will publication of my article or ebook be delayed?

-We are currently seeing some short-term delays while we and our production vendors in India adapt working practices in response to the requirements of lockdown and social distancing.
-As this is an ever-changing situation, we are working together to provide support and assistance where needed.
+All staff including our production vendors in India have adapted working practices in response to the requirements of lockdown and social distancing, and we are working together to provide support and assistance where needed.
 We are continuing to ensure your article or book will be produced to a high standard and in a timely manner, and apologise for any delays you might have experienced.
-We currently expecting processing times to return to normal by the end of July.
-If you have any questions or concerns relating to your article or book, please contact the relevant journal team, commissioning editor or email@example.com with your manuscript number or book title.
+We are expecting all processing times to return to normal within the next couple of months.
+If you have any questions or concerns relating to your article or book, please contact the relevant journal team, commissioning editor or firstname.lastname@example.org with your manuscript number or book title.